- Subscription storage is full error in Microsoft Edge is usually caused by a faulty AdBlock extension.

 - Updating the addon or changing its settings should be enough to get rid of the error.

 - If it persists, try using another browser and see if it replicates there too.

 - If it does, the issue is caused by the extension and you can only wait for the developer to fix it.

-Microsoft introduced extensions for Edge with the Anniversary Update for Windows 10.
-While the majority of users welcomed this addition, there are some who actually got headaches using some of the buggy extensions.
+While the majority of users are happy with the dedicated Edge extensions, there are some who actually got headaches using some of the buggy add-ons.

 This happens because AdBlock Plus for Microsoft Edge currently supports a maximum of only two filter lists, so if you have three or more, you’re going to get this error message.